cucapra/gem5-mesh/README.md

 The following instructions use `top/` as an alias for the top level of this repository.

-### Environment Setup with Docker:
+### Use the Docker Image:

 1. Install [Docker][].
-2. `cd top/docker && ./enter_docker.sh` (This step will automatically fetch the Docker image from [GitHub packages][ghcr].)
+2. Type `docker run -it ghcr.io/cucapra/gem5-mesh:latest`.
+(This step will automatically fetch the Docker image from [GitHub packages][ghcr].)

 That's all you need to get started.
 In the unlikely event you want to rebuild the Docker container from scratch, type this in the `top/docker` directory:

     docker build -t ghcr.io/cucapra/gem5-mesh:latest .

-### Environment Setup, Natively (Docker-Free):
+### Set Up Yourself (Docker-Free):

 If you don't want to use Docker, you can install things manually.
-You'll need to install some packages and fetch some repositories.
+You'll need to install some packages and fetch some repositories:

 1. Install `build-essential gcc g++ m4 scons zlib1g zlib1g-dev libprotobuf-dev python-dev python autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev gawk bison flex texinfo gperf libtool patchutils bc libexpat-dev python-pip python3-pip`
 2. `pip3 install regex colorlog`